AndersDeath/diary2/000-current.md

 # 01 October - Sunday - Saint-Petersburg - 367 day of immigration

 I met Mom and aunt Anya today.
 I was happy to see them.
+I met mother in the city center on Nevsky prospect.